Vorobey1105/Web_Chat_servlet_v3/README.md

 # Web_Chat_servlet_v3
-Webchat for exchanging messages by several users.
+SPA application for exchanging messages by several user.

 # Functions and working rules
 The chat supports registration, login, and exchanging messages.